JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 descend into a child iff

 ```
-call site is AUTOPIPELINE tagged (or contains a tag deeper)     # override
+call site is AUTO_PIPELINE tagged (or contains a tag deeper)     # override
 OR (parent is sliceable AND child is sliceable)                 # plain comb
 ```